grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 Hungry?
 Too bad, because the Gkerkin I am gonna talk about is not edible.
 It is a notation and a way of thinking about behaviors of the specified piece of code.
 It can be applied on different levels of granularity -- any behavior, whether of a whole system or a single class, may be described using it.

-We actually talked about Gherkin before in this book, just did not name it.
+We talked about Gherkin before in this book, just did not name it.
 It is the GIVEN-WHEN-THEN structure that you can see everywhere, even in code samples as comments.
 This time, we are stamping a name on it and analyzing it further.

 In Gherkin, a behavior description consists of three parts: